 Develop a detailed succession plan

-This includes determining who will lead the business when you’re gone and what they’ll need to do to keep it running smoothly.
+Creating a thorough succession plan includes determining who will lead the business when you’re gone and what they’ll need to do to keep it running smoothly.
+It will also include the documents that state the particulars of holdings, assets, and property transfers in Florida, or anywhere else the business is set up.
 Make sure each position has a specific job description and responsibilities so there’s no confusion about who’s responsible for what.

 Create an estate plan

+An estate plan is issued to establish state in detail, the wealth distribution for different nominees.
 This will outline your wishes for how your business will be run after you’re gone, including who will inherit which assets and whether you want your company closed or sold off piece by piece.
-It’s also important to create trust in case anything unexpected happens during your lifetime that affects your estate planning decisions.
+It’s also important to have your Estate planning attorney create trust in case anything unexpected happens during your lifetime that affects your estate planning decisions.

 Make sure key employees are comfortable with taking over